 “It was the first time I was ever on any island in Thailand, and the experience was not what I expected,” he said on a happy note.
 “Rabbi Mendy Goldshmid was amazing, with great energy, and although many came to make this weekend happen, he is the one in the trenches in Koh Samui, making everyone feel at home, and he was doing this way before he even had a home or this amazing dedication.”

-Schreiber, who spends half of his time on the road for work, said he appreciates the sense of home Chabad gives him when he’s away three or four months at a time.
+Schreiber, who spends half of his time on the road for work, added that he appreciates the sense of home Chabad gives him when he’s away three or four months at a time.
 He recalled his first Shabbat in Hong Kong, where he met Jews from around the world gathered to share Shabbat with strangers, who, as he put it, “ultimately became like family” as the night progressed.

 “Chabad represents an oasis in the middle of the world desert,” he said, explaining how over the years, he has found himself at Chabad in Guangzhou, China, and even at Selichot services before Rosh Hashanah at Chabad in Ho Chi Minh, Vietnam.
 What the emissaries undertake, he attested, is holy work: “They help their fellow Jews feel at home globally, and they are very good at what they do.”

-The Koh Samui project has been in the works for two years, and it will give Chabad — which serves 70 to 100 community members there, in addition to packs of tourists that make Shabbat dinner a weekly event of some 300 to 500 people — space to grow.
+The Koh Samui project has been in the works for two years, and it will give Chabad—which serves 70 to 100 community members there, in addition to packs of tourists that make Shabbat dinner a weekly event of some 300 to 500 people—space to grow.
 It will also allow their kosher restaurant to expand.

 About an hour’s flight from Bangkok, Koh Samui has been home to a Chabad House for almost 10 years, according to Rabbi Yosef Kantor, director of Chabad-Lubavitch in Thailand.
 In that time, Chabad has moved twice.
 That’s why, said Kantor, everyone is so thrilled to have a permanent home, complete with a synagogue, restaurant, kitchen, Internet corner and coffee area.

 “Thailand is one of the hottest destinations for Israelis,” he said, adding that more than 130,000 come through annually.
-Chabad’s past location, a rental, came with flooding problems, and simply pales in comparison to the size and quality of the new building, said Kantor.
+Chabad’s past location—a rental—came with flooding problems, and simply pales in comparison to the size and quality of the new building, said Kantor.

 “The last few years, we just didn’t have enough space,” he said.
 On their inaugural Shabbat, the rabbi joked, “even the new facility didn’t seem big enough!”

 He said he hopes that even more people will walk through their doors, giving them the ability to have an even greater impact on Jewish lives.
-That includes reaching out to young Israelis, whose journeys tend to affect them long after they return home.
+That includes reaching out to young Israelis, whose travels tend to affect them long after they return home.

-Mr. Dimenstein makes the traditional blessing upon affixing the mezuzah to the new Chabad building.
+Affixing the mezuzah to the new Chabad building.

 “When they’re traveling, they’re very open, they’re ready to have experiences they may not participate in back in Israel,” he explained.
 “Barriers come down.
 Everybody moves closer.
 A lot of the result is residual.
 Because they had a good Friday-night experience, they’ll want to do the same thing at home, or they might participate the next time they meet someone who wants to invite them to a Jewish experience or to put on tefillin.”